 - The relevant Ross equipment is installed into a ventilated rack frame.
 The relative humidity in the environment of the equipment should be <70% (non-condensing).
 The ambient temperature of the air entering the front panel should not exceed 40°C (104°F), and should not fall below 0°C (32°F).
-It is recommended to leave a 1RU gap between each module. - Ensure that adequate space exists in front, behind, and on both sides of the router for airflow exhaust. - Ensure that adequate space exists on both sides of the router and side access is not blocked from the rear. - If a Ross openGear frame is included in the installation, it is recommended that the Ultrix router be installed directly above the openGear frame. - If the ambient temperature of the installation site is likely to reach temperatures at the high end of the specified operating range, you may choose to set the fan speed to medium or high to reduce any potential risk.
-Refer to the Ultrix User Guide for instructions on setting the fan speed. - The install location of the router should be accessible, dry, and dust-free. - The socket/outlet should be installed near the equipment and be easily accessible. - The routing system is well planned and designed.
+It is recommended to leave a 1RU gap between the router and other equipment. - Ensure that adequate space exists in front, behind, and on both sides of the router for airflow exhaust. - Ensure that adequate space exists on both sides of the router and side access is not blocked from the rear. - If the ambient temperature of the installation site is likely to reach temperatures at the high end of the specified operating range, you may choose to set the fan speed to medium or high to reduce any potential risk.
+Refer to the ULTRIX-FR12 User Guide for instructions on setting the fan speed. - The install location of the router should be accessible, dry, and dust-free. - The socket/outlet should be installed near the equipment and be easily accessible. - The routing system is well planned and designed.
 Consideration must be given to inputs and outputs across multiple router levels and typical operating scenarios for breakaways. - Valid IP addresses are assigned to the equipment.